Google has made another show of support for HTTPS.

 How the People Have Responded

-Website owners, webmasters, and SEO experts have mostly expressed support over the news that Google would index HTTPS pages.
+Website owners, webmasters, and SEO experts have mainly expressed support over the news that Google would index HTTPS pages.
 And it makes sense.
 From a user experience perspective, the enhanced security of HTTPS is an obvious draw for Google.
-They want users to be safe while they surf, and Google is willing to do whatever it takes to provide users with that peace of mind.
-Even if it means making the requirements a little tough.
-Considering Google will be supporting HTTP/2 soon, this gives webmasters even more incentive to go with HTTPS.
+They want users to be safe while surfing, and Google is willing to do whatever it takes to provide them with that peace of mind.
+Even if it means making the requirements a little tricky.
+Since Google will be supporting HTTP/2 soon, webmasters are more incentivized to go with HTTPS.

-Some commenters expressed dismay that their Blogger pages (which are owned by Google) didn’t support custom HTTPS domains yet.
+Some commenters expressed dismay that their Blogger pages (owned by Google) didn’t support custom HTTPS domains yet.
 One astute user even commented that the blog itself redirected to an HTTP version, not HTTPS.
-Google’s John Mueller was quick to respond, stating that the Blogger team was “working on that.”
-Since the post, it looks like the blog now redirects to the HTTPS version correctly.
+Google’s John Mueller responded quickly, stating that the Blogger team was “working on that.”
+Since the post, the blog now redirects to the HTTPS version correctly.

 What do you think?
 Is Google right to move so strongly in the direction of HTTPS?
 Or do you have questions on what this means for your website?
 Let us know in the comments, or contact us and speak your mind!